About

 The Index’s four sustainability blocks.

-The National Index will be:
+The National Index is:

 • Cross-referenced to global goals (SDGs)